April 10, 2025 by Bojana Krstic

 Effective email storage management is vital in ensuring that these documents don’t get deleted or shared inadvertently and that they are held securely.

 In such cases, your litigation response needs to be quick.
-Without a proper email storage management strategy or a dedicated email archiving solution, companies are forced to extract data manually, which can take weeks and cost a lot — some Fortune 500 companies pay up to $30 million for ediscovery annually.
+Without a proper email storage management strategy or a dedicated email archiving solution, companies are forced to extract data manually, which can take weeks and cost a lot — reviewing documents accounts for 80% of litigation spend, which translates to $42 billion annually.

 What Is the Definition of Email Storage Management?